 - Pumpkin Chocolate Chip Banana Bread – A fantastic pumpkin dessert recipe.

 - Walnut Banana Bread – This is an old fashioned banana bread with walnuts.
+This is one of my favorite banana bread recipes.
+Your family will love this easy banana nut bread recipe.

 - White Chocolate Banana Bread – This white chocolate banana bread recipe produces a wonderful snack or dessert.